 Of course, we know by now that Timothée Chalamet has won the lead role in Wonka as its titular character, beating out the likes of Ezra Miller, Donald Glover and Tom Holland.
-He’s joined by an elaborate collection of British acting greats: Oscar-winner Olivia Colman; Oscar nominee Sally Hawkins; and Mr Bean himself, Rowan Atkinson.
+He’s joined by an elaborate collection of British acting greats: Oscar-winner Olivia Colman and Mr Bean himself, Rowan Atkinson.
+The short clip shown at cinemacon showed that Oscar nominee Sally Hawkins will be playing the role of Wonka’s mum.
+Others involved include relative newcomer Calah Lane, as well as Jim Carter and Rakhee Thakrar.
 Heck, even Keegan-Michael Key, of Key and Peele, is scheduled to appear.
-The only star with a role attached at present is Timotheé, but if that changes, we’ll let you know.
+The only stars with a role attached at present is Timotheé and Sally, but if that changes, we’ll let you know.

 Who is the team behind it?